Anna McGahan: Career

+which she produced through the Metro Arts Independents Season in Brisbane.
+Together with Joel McKerrow, she co-wrote the theatre piece The People of the Sun, which toured Melbourne and Sydney in 2016 and 2017.

+In 2016 she was shortlisted for The Saturday Paper's national essay award, the Horne Prize for her piece Brightness.
+In 2023, she won The Australian/Vogel Literary Award. for her debut novel Immaculate, which was also shortlisted for the 2024 MUD Prize and 2024 Queensland Literary Awards 'Book of the Year'.
+She is adapting the novel for the screen with funding from Screen Queensland.
+Her novel Metanoia, was shortlisted for the international ECPA Award for Best Memoir/Biography.
+She has also been published by Griffith Review, The Guardian and Mamamia.

 Personal life

-McGahan grew up in Coorparoo, Queensland she went to Brisbane Girls Grammar School located in Brisbane City and studied for a Bachelor of Fine Arts (Acting) at QUT, graduating in 2010.
-She subsequently relocated to Sydney.
-Growing up she was a dedicated ballet dancer and then began studying psychology upon finishing high school.
-She studied screenwriting at AFTRS in 2015.

 In 2012 McGahan converted to Christianity while reading a Gideon's Bible in a hotel room, where she had a "series of spiritual encounters".
 In 2019 her memoir of her spiritual journey was published by Acorn Press, and was nominated for the global ECPA Christian Book Awards.
 She is no longer heavily involved in the church as an institution, and in 2021 stated that she creates work that ‘prioritises a defiant female gaze to explore experiences of embodiment, motherhood, sexuality and spirituality’.

-McGahan is also a playwright.
-She won the Queensland Theatre Company Young Playwright's Award in 2009 and 2010, and was shortlisted for the Queensland Premier's Drama Award in 2011.
-In 2012 she produced her full-length play He's Seeing Other People Now through the Metro Arts Independents Season in Brisbane.

 McGahan married Jonathan Weir in April 2017.
 They welcomed their first child, Mercy Weir, in February 2018, born prematurely at 33 weeks.
 They separated in 2021, and she now lives in Brisbane with her two daughters.